 EXEMPT protocols must include the following:

-A completed (found on the UW‐Green Bay IRB Website).
+A completed Protocol Submission Form (found on the UW‐Green Bay IRB Website).

-(as appropriate; see page 8).
+A Consent Form (as appropriate; see page 8).

 All instruments/materials used for your research project (including surveys, interview scripts, etc.).

 Note: Members of the IRB that review research proposals may request “view-only” access to electronic surveys, e.g., Qualtrics.
 Please include the survey link in the IRB Protocol (approved by the IRB 12/14/15).

-An IRB Training Certificate (researchers with a Training Certificate on file with the UW‐Green Bay IRB do not need to submit one.
-Training Certificates can be obtained by completing the training on the UW‐Green Bay IRB Website).
+Researchers need to attach their CITI certification to all protocols submitted as exempt.

 A Cooperating Institution Letter (Affiliation Letter), if applicable (see page 9).